-Discipleship is the process of investing your life in the lives of others on God’s behalf.
-This definition specifically comes out of two key New Testament passages related to the term disciple; one spoken by Jesus and the other written by the apostle Paul.
-In Matthew 28:18–20 (ESV) we read, And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.
+Discipling is the process of intentionally investing your life in the lives of others on God’s behalf.
+This definition specifically comes out of two key New Testament passages related to the term disciple, one spoken by Jesus and the other written by the apostle Paul.
+In Matthew 28:18–20, . . .
+Jesus came to them and said, “All authority in heaven and on earth has been given to me.
+Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely, I am with you always, to the very end of the age.”